 Do: Focus on the issues.

-As we mentioned before, one of the most important things to remember when campaigning in India is to focus on the problems.
+As mentioned before, one of the most important things to remember when campaigning in India is to focus on the problems.
 This is not the time to get sidetracked by personal attacks or hostile rhetoric.
 Keep your eye on the prize and stay focused on what’s important to the voters.

 Don’t: Forget about social media.

 In today’s day and age, it would be impossible to run a successful campaign without utilizing social media.
 Make sure you have a strong presence on all of the major platforms and that you are regularly updating your content.
-Social media is a great way to reach out to potential voters and get your message out.
+Social media is a great way to reach potential voters and get your message out.

 Do… Research Your Constituency